springer-math/Mathematics-of-Epidemics-on-Networks/docs/paper/paper.md

 ## SIR and SIS disease

 ### Stochastic simulation
-The stochastic SIR and SIS simulation tools allow the user to investigate many standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed below):
+The stochastic SIR and SIS simulation tools allow the user to investigate
+standard SIS and SIR dynamics (SEIR/SIRS and other processes are addressed below):